 Looking for amazing things to do in Canmore in winter?
 We got you covered.
 Canmore is one of our absolute favorite mountain towns in the Canadian Rockies – a place we have been visiting since 2011.
 It is often overlooked by visitors traveling to Banff, and hence it is less crowded!

 Recently we spent 2 full winter months in Canmore to soak in all the wonderful snowy landscapes and attractions that this charming town has to offer and we were blown away.

 From cute cafe hopping, to festive lanes and a plethora of winter activities and incredible mountain views – we are sure you will love it here!

 38 Canmore Winter Activities: Things to do in Canmore in Winter

 Disclosure: This post contains affiliate links.
 If you click one of them, we may receive a small commission at no extra cost to you.

 Canmore winter activities include skiing in the local ski resorts and also at the Banff National Park.
-But there is so much more to winter than just outdoorsy activities.
+But there is so much more to winter activities than just outdoor activities.

 We have included adventure and slow travel Canmore activities for you to choose from.

 The Three Sisters is the name given to a range of mountain peaks in Canmore.
 You will see them following you all across town.
-These 3 peaks are individually marked and known as big, middle, and little sister, and hence the name ‘Three Sisters’.
+These 3 peaks are individually marked for and known as a big, middle, and little sister, hence the name ‘Three Sisters’.

 Each peak signifies the following Faith (Big Sister), Charity (Middle Sister), and Hope (Little Sister).